colinmarc/hdfs/README.md

 Installing the commandline client
 ---------------------------------

-Grab a tarball from the [releasespage](https://github.com/colinmarc/hdfs/releases) and unzip it wherever you like.
+Grab a tarball from the [releases page](https://github.com/colinmarc/hdfs/releases) and unzip it wherever you like.

 You'll want to add the following line to your `.bashrc` or `.profile`: